The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 ### Fractional distillation

+> Fractions: Groups of hydrocarbons that have different boiling points.

 Fractional distillation Petroleum is the mixture of many different hydrocarbon molecules.
 Most of the petroleum that is extracted from the ground is used to make fuel, but around 10% is used as a feedstock, or raw materials, in the chemical industry.
 Before it can be used, the various hydrocarbon molecules are separated by refining.
 This is done by fractional distillation at an oil refinery.

 At a refinery, petroleum is separated into different fractions - groups of hydrocarbons that have different boiling points.
 These different boiling points are roughly related to the number of carbon atoms in the hydrocarbons.